aglushkov/serega/README.md

 # Serega Ruby Serializer

-The Serega Ruby Serializer provides easy and powerful DSL to describe your objects and to serialize them to Hash or JSON.
+The Serega Ruby Serializer provides easy and powerful DSL to describe your objects and serialize them to Hash or JSON.

 ---